 Don’t forget that we’re nearing the end of yard sale season and lots of people donate everything that’s left over, and you can find some gems if you’re willing to do a little digging.

-When you start with items that are already 80% off new prices, your back to school budgeting becomes that much simpler.
+When you start with items that are already 80% off new prices, your back to school budgeting goals become that much easier to reach.

 3. Compare prices before you leave the house.